firstbatchxyz/dria-blog/docs/how-to/functions.md

 ---
 categories:
 - Workflows
-description: Discover how to use custom and built-in functions in Dria Nodes workflows with examples for improved automation and integration.
+description: Learn how to use built-in and custom functions in Dria Nodes workflows for advanced automation.
 tags:
 - Dria Nodes
 - Custom Functions
+- Workflows
-- Workflow Automation
+- Automation
 - API Integration
-- Programming Examples
 ---

 # Functions